miguelraz/miguelraz.github.io/blog/parsingbasics.md

 His team's approach let's them parse some formats at a whopping ( ) by using SIMD vectorization (aka, oodles of parallelism, very close to assembly level).
 We may cover that approach in a later post, but for now we'll be happy with Parsers.jl that does some clever byte-at-a-time optimizations to still get respectable for our needs.

-### Oooh - what are these tricks?
+### Oooh - parsing tricks!

 We'll do some Memory mapping and using bitmasks.
 Don't worry, this all comes "out of the box" in Julia.

 Briefly:
 - *memory mapping* : Convert a file to a vector of bytes.
-This will ideally greatly improved the processing speed of your file.
+This will ideally greatly improved the processing speed of your file because we are using byte operations instead of string operations.

 You can do this in Julia with a simple